 While the Fitbit Charge 5 doesn’t have a dedicated rowing function, this can be added to the app.
 The main reason we have included it is because it is one of the best all-around fitness trackers on the market, so if you have a more varied training program than just rowing, you can be sure the Fitbit Charge 5 will not let you down.

 Compare prices and choose your favorite merchant on the table below.

 We know this is a small list of smartwatches for rowing; however, these wearables have evolved over many years, and the tech involved is still being innovated for specific sports, like rowing.
 Companies are in competition with one another, so the devices hitting the market are getting better all the time.

 Are there alternatives?

-Certainly.
-With the important features mentioned above, a keen rower might want to consider a GPS watch.
+Indeed, there are alternatives to smartwatches for rowing.
+With the essential features mentioned above, a keen rower might want to consider a GPS watch.
 Take a look at our review of the best GPS watches to help your journey to purchasing.

 Follow us on social media to stay up to date with our latest articles

 Maygen is a multifaceted writer, proofreader, and experienced smartwatch industry writing and editing professional.